istio/istio.io/content/en/blog/2021/simple-vms-part-2/index.md

 **tls_certificates**

 The generated client mTLS certificates should be mounted and referenced in this cluster configuration block.
-For

 ## gRPC / JSON Transcoding